prediqtiv/prediqtiv.github.io/trades-get/README.md

 ### Issues

+* 2017-06-20 ~ ongoing incomplete run issues

 ### Wish List / To Do

 Soon
-* 2017-05-23 ~ at init: delete all old triggers
+* 2017-05-23 ~ at init: delete all triggers except daily run trigger
-* 2017-05-23 ~ Add go back and retry getting ticks missed in prior run
 * 2017-05-18 ~ Obtain data from multiple sources << Yahoo next
-* 2017-05-18 ~ Improve use of named or pre-selected ranges
-* 2017-05-18 ~ Fix remaining glitches in messages

 More
 * Reduce run time down to a few minutes and run multiple times during the day